 So how is it helpful to have to file for a foreign entity in your home state if you registered the business elsewhere?

 Forming an LLC can actually be a pretty simple process.
 Register with your home or domicile state, pay the fees, create articles of organization and get going.
 This can also be done by using a service to make sure it’s all done accurately.
-Either way.
-Let’s say you form an LLC in your domicile state.
+Either way you’ll most likely need to file and form an LLC in your domicile state.

 If you choose to form an LLC in a state other than your domicile, you are not a domestic entity in your domicile state.
 Heck, you’re not even registered to do business in your domicile state.